What Is Shadow Work? A Beginner’s Guide With 5 Journal Prompts

 Finally, respond to this shadow work journal prompt: do I have any recurring dreams that might relate to my shadow?

-For example, if you want everyone to think you’re a saint, but you also know in some part of your subconscious that you (like all of us) sometimes feel angry or revengeful, you might dream that you have to cover up a murder you’ve committed.
-If you are absolutely petrified of not being Mr. or Ms. Responsible 24/7, it’d be natural to dream about being late for a plane or a work meeting.
-Dreaming of being naked in public could indicate exposing something about yourself you’d rather keep hidden, or perhaps being worried that you won’t always know how to present yourself “properly” in certain situations.
+If you are absolutely petrified of not being responsible 24/7, it’d be natural to dream about being late for a plane or a work meeting.
+Dreaming of being naked in public could indicate exposing something about yourself you’d rather keep hidden..

-Chances are good that if you simply ask yourself what such dreams are showing you about your shadow, you’ll know.
-If you think you don’t know, try asking yourself, “But what if I had to guess?”
+Ask yourself what such dreams are showing you about your shadow.
+Then free write and you’ll discover you probably know the answer.
+If you think you don’t, try asking yourself, “But what if I had to guess?”
 Shine light into the shadow aspect of yourself and see if you can be OK with not being a saint, or Mr. Responsible, or always knowing how to behave, or whatever.
-Imagine how great it would feel if you didn’t have to pretend to be “perfect.”
+Imagine how great it would feel if you didn’t have to pretend to be perfect.
 Imagine if you could just be exactly as you are, and love yourself anyway.
 What if you could love your whole, multi-faceted, full-spectrum self, without apology?
 Can you imagine how powerful you would feel?

 Once you’ve uncovered shadow aspects by responding to the journal prompts above, you might want to put on music and dance them.
 Or paint them.
 Or write stories or screenplays about them.
 Or let your wardrobe or sense of humor reflect them.
 In general, get creative and have fun with all the many intriguing and rebellious aspects of who you are.

 P.S.
-If you’re looking for a book on shadow work, this one is GREAT!
+If you’re looking for a book on shadow work, I loved this one.